ntno/ntno.net/docs/wood/chest.md

   #   img_title: ''
   #   img_alt: a plywood box and stacks of long, thin wood pieces

-  - img_src: /img/chest/corner_detail.jpeg
+  # - img_src: /img/chest/corner_detail.jpeg
-    img_caption: 'siding attached to plywood and distressed. first coat of polyurethane applied'
+  #   img_caption: 'siding attached to plywood and distressed. first coat of polyurethane applied'
-    img_title: ''
+  #   img_title: ''
-    img_alt: close up of siding.  wood has been scored to create a weathered effect.
+  #   img_alt: close up of siding.  wood has been scored to create a weathered effect.

-  - img_src: /img/chest/chest_and_lid.jpeg
+  # - img_src: /img/chest/chest_and_lid.jpeg
-    img_caption: 'siding sealed with polyurethane.  second coat applied'
+  #   img_caption: 'siding sealed with polyurethane.  second coat applied'
-    img_title: ''
+  #   img_title: ''
-    img_alt: wood chest and lid.  wood color is a richer orange color than in previous photos due to additional polyurethane coat.
+  #   img_alt: wood chest and lid.  wood color is a richer orange color than in previous photos.

   - img_src: /img/chest/pilot_tips_detail_9_13_18.jpeg
     img_caption: 'class notes on how to drill a pilot hole to particular depth'